Borophagus diversidens: Taxonomy

-Typical features of this genus are a bulging forehead and powerful jaws; it was probably a scavenger.
+Typical features of this genus are a bulging forehead and powerful jaws; it was probably both a hunter and scavenger.
 Its crushing premolar teeth and strong jaw muscles would have been used to crack open bone, much like the hyena of the Old World.
 The adult animal is estimated to have been about 80 cm in length, similar to a coyote, although it was much more powerfully built.

 Recombination

 Borophagus diversidens was recombined as Dinocyon (Borophagus) diversidens by Matthew in 1902 and then recombined as Dinocyon diversidens by Matthew the same year.
 It was recombined as Hyaenarctos diversidens.

 Fossil distribution

 Borophagus diversidens fossil specimens are very widespread from 2 sites in central Florida to central Mexico, from western Oregon and western Washington to New Mexico, Arizona, and Texas.